Los Amigos de Huayhuash

 Background and philosophy of Los Amigos

-Abner, Alcides and Adolfo are Peruvian and have always lived in Chiquian, a small town in the Peruvian Andes which is the trekking trailhead for the stunning Cordillera Huayhuash.
-For many years they have worked for agencies as guides, mule-drivers and cooks, expertly leading numerous groups around the various treks possible in Huayhuash.
-These agencies charge the tourists far too much money, and far too little of that goes to the likes of Abner and Alcides, who do all the hard work for peanuts.
+Abner, Alcides and Adolfo Valdez are Peruvian and have always lived in Chiquian, a small town in the Peruvian Andes which is the trekking trailhead for the stunning Cordillera Huayhuash.
+For many years they worked for agencies as guides, mule-drivers and cooks, expertly leading numerous groups around the various treks possible in Huayhuash.

-The aim of this not-for-profit site is therefore to put potential trekkers directly in touch with Abner, Alcides and Adolfo rather than using an agency.
+Large, city-based agencies tend to charge tourists far too much, and far too little of that goes to the likes of the Valdez brothers, who do all the hard work for peanuts.
+The initial aim of this site was therefore to put potential trekkers directly in touch with Abner, Alcides and Adolfo rather than using an agency.
 The benefits are clear: as a trekker you can rest assured that you are in the extremely capable hands of real experts, and Abner, Alcides and Adolfo can earn the decent wage that they more than deserve.

 Ecotourism